nuthanc/head-first-design-patterns/README.md

   * Classes should be open for extension, but closed for modification
 * **Dependency Inversion Principle**
   * Depend upon abstractions and not on Concrete classes

+### For Js and Python

+* Break into smaller functions for SRP
+* Use dictionary or object literal for switching dynamically